It's slow dissolving ghosts.

-Each time we'd lean forward or walk past her or even when she jumped up on chairs so we could scratch her ear, Goldie would recoil, desperate to protect herself from a past she couldn't tell us about, but terrified if she didn't let us touch her she wouldn't get fed.
+In the beginning, every time we'd walk past her or lean forward to say hello - even when she jumped up on the coffee table so we could scratch her ear - Goldie would recoil, desperate to protect herself from a past she couldn't tell us about, but terrified if she didn't let us touch her she wouldn't get fed.

-It is when the birds are out, she can forget the past.
+It is when the pigeons are out, that we watch her forget the worst.
 For here, she gets a chance to dream, on a full stomach, of the hunt.